i-namekawa/Pymagor/README.md

   * yapsy
   * tifffile.py (ver 2016.4.13 or newer.
 Note that `pip install tifffile` will install a slightly older version which may require an older numpy than v1.10.)

 3. Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git or download zip) and run Pymagor2.py.
-On MaxOS, run with `pythonw` rather than `python`.
+On Mac, run with `pythonw` rather than `python`.

 #### Conda command to set up Python 2.7.* (64-bit) for Pymagor